 Bob took air through his teeth.
 “You know, I’m in the same boat as Dan.
 I don’t wanna overdo anything.”

 “Okay.”
 Jay extended a hand for Jango to shake.
-“Then I’ll take you up on your offer alone.”
+“I’ll take up your offer alone.”

-“Good.
-Don’t eat or drink anything until we meet tonight.
-You will likely vomit.”
+“Don’t eat until we meet tonight.
+You’ll likely vomit.”

-He pulled out his cell-phone and dialed his parents’ phone number.
+He dialed his parents’ phone number.

 Jay shook his head.
 “Do you need help?”